 Routinely scheduled pet dental care is a key aspect of your cat or dog's oral and overall health.
 However, most pets don't actually get the oral hygiene care that they need in order to keep their gums and teeth healthy.

-At our Grenada veterinary hospital, we provide complete dental care for your pet, from basics such as dental exams, teeth cleanings and polishing, to dental x-rays and surgeries.
+At our Grenada veterinary hospital, we provide complete pet dental care for your cat or dog, from basics such as dental exams, teeth cleanings and polishing, to dental x-rays and surgeries.

 Our cat & dog dentists also make a point of providing dental health education to pet owners who visit us to help them understand how to care for their companion's oral health at home.

 We know that learning that your pet needs dental surgery can be an overwhelming experience.
 Because of this, we strive to make this process as stress-free as possible, both for you and for your pet.

 We will do everything that we can to help ensure that your pet's experience with us is as comfortable and easy as possible.
 We will walk through each stage of the procedure with you, from preparation to postoperative care requirements.